Tommy Nance: Miami Marlins

 On March 27, 2022, the Miami Marlins claimed Nance off waivers.
 He made 35 appearances for the Marlins in 2022, posting a 2-3 record and 4.33 ERA with 57 strikeouts over 43 2/3 innings pitched.

 In 2023, Nance suffered a right shoulder strain in February that caused him to begin the regular season on the injured list.
 He was placed on the 60-day injured list on April 22 amid his recovery.
 On August 23, Nance was activated from the injured list.
-He was placed back on the 60–day injured list with an undisclosed injury on September 19, ending his season with having made an appearance for Miami.
+He was placed back on the 60–day injured list with an undisclosed injury on September 19, ending his season without having made an appearance for Miami.
 Following the season on November 6, Nance was removed from the 40–man roster and sent outright to the Triple–A Jacksonville Jumbo Shrimp.
 He elected free agency the same day.

 San Diego Padres

 On December 10, 2023, Nance signed a minor league contract with the San Diego Padres.
 In 26 appearances for the Triple–A El Paso Chihuahuas in 2024, Nance logged a 4.05 ERA with 35 strikeouts and 2 saves across 33 1/3 innings pitched.